 Arthritis: Disease-Modifying Medications

 Cyclosporine is a tablet that's best known as a drug to prevent rejection of transplanted organs.
 It works by stopping an overactive immune system from attack.
-Therefore, it's effective in stopping joint inflammation and destruction caused by RA.
+Therefore, it can be effective in stopping joint inflammation and destruction caused by RA.
 It's not used frequently due to the availability of more effective and less toxic medications

 The side effects include high blood pressure, headache, kidney problems, nausea, diarrhea, and heartburn.
 Regular blood count testing is mandatory.

-Cytoxan (cyclophosphamide) is a powerful immune suppression medication.
-Cytoxan is used only for serious complications of RA, such as vasculitis or inflamed lungs.
-Cytoxan can cause hair loss, oral sores, fatigue, bone marrow suppression, and increased risk of infection.
+Cyclophosphamide (Cytoxan) is a powerful immune suppression medication.
+Cyclophosphamide is used only for serious complications of RA, such as vasculitis or inflamed lungs.
+Cyclophosphamide can cause hair loss, oral sores, fatigue, bone marrow suppression, and increased risk of infection.
 Regular blood test monitoring is mandatory.

-Actemra, Cimzia, Enbrel, Humira, Kineret, Orencia, Remicade, Rituxan, and Simponi are among the newest treatments for rheumatoid arthritis, and are given by injection or IV infusion.
-They work by affecting the immune system's signals that lead to joint damage.
+These drugs are among the newer treatments for rheumatoid arthritis, and are given by injection or IV infusion.
+They are genetically engineered drugs which affect the immune system's signals that lead to joint damage.
 They are often used in combination with methotrexate or other DMARDs.
 One side effect is the increased risk for potentially severe infections.
 These drugs can also cause skin reactions and affect blood counts, and they should be used with caution in patients with weak hearts (congestive heart failure).
 Other potential long-term effects won't be known until the drugs have been used by patients for many years.